marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 <a id="single_image" href="/img/hb_good_request_detail.png"><img src="/img/hb_good_request_detail.png" alt=""/></a>
 </p>

-Even if the SSL handshake is not terminated, as shown by the picture below, the server should reply anyway with a HB response message.
+Even if the SSL handshake is not terminated, as shown by Wireshark dump, the server should reply anyway with a HB response message.
 After several unsuccessful attempts, I decided to go more in depth by following step by step the execution on the server side.